-Corporate Governance and Nominating Committee
+Nominating and Corporate Governance and Nominating Committee

-The members of our corporate governance and nominating committee consist of Neil Ross, Marcia Kull and Kevin Schuyler.
-Neil Ross serves as the chair of our corporate governance and nominating committee.
+The members of our nominating and corporate governance committee consist of Neil Ross, Marcia Kull and Kevin Schuyler.
+Neil Ross serves as the chair of our nominating and corporate governance committee.
 Each is independent, as that term is defined under the rules of Nasdaq.
-Our corporate governance and nominating committee oversees and assists our board of directors in reviewing and recommending nominees for election as directors.
-Specifically, the corporate governance and nominating committee:
+Our nominating and corporate governance committee oversees and assists our board of directors in reviewing and recommending nominees for election as directors.
+Specifically, the nominating and corporate governance and nominating committee:

-- identifies, evaluates and makes recommendations to our board of directors regarding nominees for election to our board of directors and its committees; - considers and make recommendations to our board of directors regarding the composition of our board of directors and its committees; - reviews developments in corporate governance practices; - evaluates the adequacy of our corporate governance practices and reporting; and - evaluates the performance of our board of directors and of individual directors.
+- identifies, evaluates and makes recommendations to our board of directors regarding nominees for election to our board of directors and its committees; - considers and make recommendations to our board of directors regarding the composition of our board of directors and its committees; - reviews developments in corporate governance practices; - · evaluates the adequacy of our corporate governance practices and reporting; and - evaluates the performance of our board of directors and of individual directors.

-Our corporate governance and nominating committee operates under a written charter that satisfies the applicable rules of the SEC and the listing standards of Nasdaq.
+Our nominating and corporate governance committee operates under a written charter that satisfies the applicable rules of the SEC and the listing standards of Nasdaq.